 Two men have been responsible for a breakthrough in South africa's dialogue with Malawi.
 The?

-Two men have been responsible for a breakthrough in South africa's dialogue with Malawi.
+Background: Two men have been responsible for a breakthrough in South africa's dialogue with Malawi.
 The most recent has been President Kamazu Banda who became the first black African President to make a state visit to South Africa, and the other is Malawi's Ambassador to South Africa, Mr. Joe Kachingwe.

 Mr. Kachingwe made headlines in 1968 when he became the first black diplomat in South Africa.
 His diplomatic status was raised to that of ambassador earlier this month and it was the deciding factor leading to President Banda's visit.